SUGGESTED READINGS AND PODCASTS

 OCAP Principles on First Nations ownership and control of, access to and possession of their data.

-Assembly of Manitoba Chiefs Enigok project, researcher application and research documents, including a sample research collaboration agreement template.
+Assembly of Manitoba Chiefs Enigok project and researcher application, including a sample research collaboration agreement template.
 Listen to a presentation by Leona Star of the Assembly of Manitoba Chiefs, delivered at the St. Boniface Research Centre, Oct.
 12, 2011.
 University of Manitoba’s Dr. Linda Larcombe also spoke about her experience of research partnerships with First Nations.

 Canadian Institutes for Health Research on Aboriginal knowledge translation.
 (2009)